MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSecurityFilter.md

 ### -Action
 The Action parameter specifies that type of search action that the filter is applied to.
 Valid values are:

-- Export: The filter is applied when exporting search results, or preparing them for analysis in Microsoft 365 Advanced eDiscovery.
+- Export: The filter is applied when exporting search results, or preparing them for analysis in eDiscovery Premium.
 - Preview: The filter is applied when previewing search results.
 - Purge: The filter is applied when purging search results.
 How the items are deleted is controlled by the PurgeType parameter value on the New-ComplianceSearchAction cmdlet.
 The default value is SoftDelete, which means the purged items are recoverable by users until the deleted items retention period expires.
 - Search: The filter is applied when running a search.